1. My Remote Control (aka transmitter) has suddenly stopped working.

 2. My garage door opens but does not close unless I hold my finger on the wall button.

-As we discussed above all openers 1993 and newer, have anti-entrapment photo safety beams.
+As we discussed above, all openers 1993 and newer, have anti-entrapment photo safety beams.
 Although the intent of these devices is clear, sometimes they can be a nuisance when you’re in a hurry to get somewhere, and your garage door won’t close.

 - If your garage door opens fine but will not close, the most common cause is an object is blocking the path of the photo-eye beams, or they are misaligned.
-Refer to the tips above to re-align the photo eyes and refer to your owner’s manual for specific steps that pertain to your exact make/model of garage door opener.
+Refer to the tips above to re-align the photo eyes and refer to your owner’s manual for specific steps that pertain to your exact make/model of the garage door opener.

 3. When I try to open my door, the motor sounds like it’s struggling or it only opens a short distance then stops.

-Also a very common call, this is a scenario that is almost always caused by a broken spring.
+This is a scenario that is almost always caused by a broken spring.

-All garage doors have counter balance springs which allow them to be operated with little effort either manually or with the use of an electric garage door opener.
-When a spring breaks it causes the door to be out of balance thus increasing the operational weight of the door significantly.
+All garage doors have counterbalance springs which allow them to be operated with little effort either manually or with the use of an electric garage door opener.
+When a spring breaks, it causes the door to be out of balance, thus increasing the operational weight of the door significantly.
 AT NO TIME SHOULD YOU OPERATE A GARAGE DOOR WITH A BROKEN SPRING.